dylanmc/CryptoBook/src/01_intro.rst

 ``SXGVKW GBTKXWK``

 If you managed to decrypt all three of these, congratulations - that's a lot of work!
-When I use a Caesar's cipher wheel, it takes about 3 seconds per letter to encrypt or decrypt a message.
+When I use a Caesar cipher wheel, it takes about 3 seconds per letter to encrypt or decrypt a message.
 At that rate, it would take about an hour to encrypt a whole page of text, which is way too long.